section-engineering-education/engineering-education/articles/validating-xml-using-dtd/index.md

 > According to [Devopedia](https://devopedia.org/data-serialization), [Data serialization](https://en.wikipedia.org/wiki/Serialization) is the process of converting data objects present in complex data structures into byte streams for storage, transfer, and distribution purposes on physical devices.

 Generally, the data is stored as data structures like an array, tree, and heaps.
 For communication, the complex structures must be transformed into byte sequences.
 This series of bytes gets transported to the destination machine, to establish communication.
 The reverse process of Serialization is Deserialization.
+Deserialization takes a series of bytes and converts it to an in-memory data structure.
+For example in Javascript, the `JSON` data that is passed to the web browser client as a `string` using `JSON.stringify()`, is Serialization.
+And, the parsing the `string` back to `JSON` using `JSON.parse()`, is deserialization.

 There are several types of serialization formats, like: